luiscruz/course_sustainableSE/2025/p1_measuring_software/g24_python_3.14.md

 Thus, it can be concluded Python 3.14 is more efficient than Python 3.11 in terms of energy efficiency, with or without the optimizations.

 ## Implications
-As previously mentioned, Python’s recent development efforts have been heavily focused on performance improvements.
-Beyond the optimizations mentioned in Python 3.14, there are other proposals underway such as [PEP 703](https://peps.python.org/pep-0703/), which aims to remove the Global Interpreter Lock (GIL) for better multi-threaded performance.
+As previously mentioned, Python's recent development efforts have been heavily focused on performance improvements.
+Beyond the optimizations mentioned in Python 3.14, there are other proposals underway such as PEP 703 [7](#references), which aims to remove the Global Interpreter Lock (GIL) for better multi-threaded performance.
 These efforts indicate a clear trend: Python is increasingly prioritizing execution speed and efficiency.

 However, as the focus shifts towards performance, it is important to also consider energy consumption and sustainability.
-A common misunderstanding when it comes to sustainable software engineering is the idea that improving the performance of a program reduces the amount of energy used, as this is not necessarily always the case [Folklore Confirmed: Compiling for Speed = Compiling for Energy](https://link.springer.com/chapter/10.1007/978-3-319-09967-5_10).
-In some cases, faster execution could mean higher energy consumption per second, but a shorter runtime, as optimizations that improve speed might increase power draw, leading to higher overall consumption [Energy-aware software: Challenges, opportunities and strategies](https://www.sciencedirect.com/science/article/pii/S1877750313000173).
+A common misunderstanding when it comes to sustainable software engineering is the idea that improving the performance of a program reduces the amount of energy used, as this is not necessarily always the case [[8](#references)].
+In some cases, faster execution could mean higher energy consumption per second, but a shorter runtime, as optimizations that improve speed might increase power draw, leading to higher overall consumption [9](#references).
 These notions should be kept in mind during the further development of Python, as hyperfocusing on performance could lead the language in an unsustainable direction.

 An important aspect that is relflected through our study is that computational expense of runtime optimizations can be significantly higher (as seen in Python 3.14) than unoptimized versions.
 This does not indicate that Python's optimizations are inefficient, rather they prioritize execution speed over energy-savings for runtime benchmarks.
 This aligns with the typical behavior in CPU-bound workloads and consolidates our observation that optimizations don't necessarily mean energy-efficiency.

 Another crucial observation was the significant difference between energy consumptions of experiments in different operating systems.
 For Windows, matrix multiplication of two matrices having dimensions 1000x1000 had significantly lower energy consumption (approximately 75%) in comparison to the matrix multiplication of two matrices with dimensions 300x300 in macOS.
 The execution time of both of these experiments were 20 seconds and similar conditions were provided.
 Such discrepancy in values can be attributed to the difference in measurement of energy in the two operating systems.
 For Windows, only the CPU consumption is measured whereas for macOS, the entire system's energy is measured, demonstrating a significantly larger value.
-This trend is consistent in energy consumption of web browsers tested using Energibridge [1].
+This trend is consistent in energy consumption of web browsers tested using Energibridge [[10](#references)].

 With regards to our study, we were interested to know whether the claimed performance increase had a similar improvement on energy consumption or not.
 When comparing Python 3.14 without tail-call-interp with Python 3.11, there was only little difference in energy consumption.
 Unfortunately, since the pre-release version of Python 3.14 does not give the possibility of testing with the new interpretation feature, we are unable to determine the energy consumption with this feature enabled.
 For the current pre-release version, in terms of sustainability, our results would suggest that there is not necessarily a reason to switch at this point in time.